GBR ELIGIBILITY – NATIONALITY, CITIZENSHIP AND PASSPORTS

 • Any form of visa

-• Any Rights Of Abode certificate/documentation
+• Rights of Abode documentation

 • BNO passport